 Affected Countries

 CVE-2025-24200: A physical attack may disable USB Restricted Mode on a locked device.
-Apple is aware of a report that this issue may have been exploited in an extremely sophisticated attack against specific targeted individuals. in Apple iPadOS
+Apple is aware of a report that this issue may have been exploited in an extremely sophisticated attack against specific targeted individuals. in Apple iOS and iPadOS

 Description